fleetdm/fleet/articles/end-user-self-remediation.md

 # End-user self remediation: empower your employees to fix security issues with Fleet

 Nobody likes nagging their colleagues or scrambling to address urgent requests.
 Fortunately, there’s a strategy you can use to maintain security standards and reduce operational costs.
 It’s called end user self-remediation.
-And Fleet policies with Fleet Desktop make iimplementation easy.
+And Fleet policies with Fleet Desktop make implementation easy.

 ## Empower without overwhelming